 Chapter 7 – Transitions to Love

 So where does one start to date?
 The trip to the ocean was meant to be a start of that exploration.
-During support group meetings, other straight spouses had started dating and discussing how much nicer our relationships were with our current partner than they had been with the gay or transgendered spouse.
+During support group meetings, other straight spouses had started dating and discussing how much nicer their relationships were with their current partner than they had been with the gay or transgendered spouse.
 Listening to their talk, I had wondered how a relationship could be different.
 Were the differences only in the sex department?
 Kurt and I had a decent sex life for the first few years of our marriage until we had tried to get pregnant.
 Although I remembered Kurt stating on the honeymoon that “Men could only do it once a night.”
 I didn’t question it then thinking maybe I’d convince him further as our marriage went on.
 However, that never happened.
 Once both of us reached a climax, the sex ended for that day.
 When it didn’t lead to pregnancy after several years of marriage, we went through fertility studies.
 During that process, we were “doing it” on a schedule and regular basis.
 The constant emotional ups and downs of infertility, the hoping to be pregnant and the crashing of emotions when it didn’t happen, felt like dealing with the death of a baby on a monthly basis to me The constant taking of temperatures and timing “get-togethers” got to be more of a chore than the joy it probably was for other couples.
 Eventually, Kurt had gotten to the point that he kept saying that “sex isn’t all it’s cracked up to be”.
 I didn’t fight that attitude because I was worn out from the constant up and down of emotions.
 Over time, I had an urge for sex more than he did, but I didn’t want to embarrass or injure his male ego, so I didn’t ask for it, but waited until he was ready.
 During the last ten years of our marriage, as we reached our 50’s he often couldn’t perform anyway.
 He blamed it on his diabetes, although now in hindsight I wondered if it was due to the hormones he had been secretly taking.
 But in essence, it meant that our marriage had been sexless for ten years.
 What if I had forgotten what it was like?
 What if I couldn’t “perform” as I had when younger?
 What if by not having sex, I’d lost the ability to feel or enjoy it?
 What if I wouldn’t like it at this age?
 What if I wasn’t even desirable to the opposite sex at this age?
 Would it ruin my psyche by being rejected by anyone who came for a date?

 How did one start finding out about all these questions on that front?
 I discussed some of this with a counselor, but there was no way to actually find out if I had or would recognize chemistry until I actually interfaced with someone of the opposite sex.
 I really wouldn’t find out until I actually dated.
 But where does one find single men?
 Particularly ones my age?
 Was I destined to live the next twenty years of my life in solitude?